-Indirect inguinal hernia: An indirect hernia follows the pathway that the testicles made during prebirth development.
-It descends from the abdomen into the scrotum.
+- Indirect inguinal hernia: An indirect hernia follows the pathway that the testicles made during prebirth development and descends from the abdomen into the scrotum.
 This pathway normally closes before birth but remains a possible place for a hernia.
 Sometimes the hernial sac may protrude into the scrotum.
 An indirect inguinal hernia may occur in people of any age but becomes more common as people age.

 Other types of abdominal hernias include the following:

-Incisional hernia: Abdominal surgery causes a flaw in the abdominal wall that must heal on its own.
+- Incisional hernia: Abdominal surgery causes a flaw in the abdominal wall that must heal on its own.
 This flaw can create an area of weakness where a hernia may develop.
-This occurs after 2%-10% of all abdominal surgeries, although some people are more at risk.
-After open surgical repair, incisional hernias have a high rate of returning (20%-45%) months or years after the procedure.
-However, in expert hands, minimally invasive surgical repair has a low recurrence rate (less than 5%).
+This occurs after a portion of all abdominal surgeries, although some people are more at risk.
+After open surgical repair, incisional hernias have a high rate of returning months or years after the procedure.
+However, in expert hands, minimally invasive surgical repair has a low recurrence rate.

-Spigelian hernia: This rare hernia occurs along the edge of the rectus abdominus muscle, which is several inches to the side of the middle of the abdomen.
+- Spigelian hernia: This rare hernia occurs along the lateral (outer) edge of the rectus abdominus muscle, which is several inches to the side of the middle of the abdomen.